GainLearn/pyxeldogplus-web/README.md

 This public package is not a Node app.
 It does not need `npm install`, a build step, or a backend server just to open the remote.

+You can also use the GitHub Pages version however it likely will not work due to the dog using cleartext http.
+You can see the web app and try it [HERE](https://gainlearn.github.io/pyxeldogplus-web/)

 ### Open It Directly

 Double-click `index.html` or `pyxel-standalone.html` to open it in a browser.